A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Introduction

 Our central idea is that all the structures we wish to model can be assembled from a flexible base motif structure, illustrated in \cref{ch1fig:sspframework}(a) below.
 We call these motif structures ``strongly segregated polygons'' (SSPs).
 Each SSP contains a single core, surrounded by A, B and C domains, and we represent its shape by a polygon.
 The minimal number of edges is six, giving a balance between flexibility and complexity.
 Each six-sided SSP requires six outer nodes to specify its shape, so that it tessellates with the other polygons to form the overall morphology.
 In our method, we tessellate a periodic domain with SSPs, compute the free energy of the configuration, and minimize this free energy by adjusting the positions of the boundary points of the SSPs.
 In structures with only one core type, all these SSPs are generally identical (up to symmetry) in a minimal energy structure.
 However, in more complicated structures with multiple core types, there will naturally be variation between the SSPs, both in shape and area.

 We anticipate that this method will be useful for exploring a wide range of complex morphologies, using a range of compositions and interaction strengths.
 While SST is only valid in the limit of high interaction strengths, the distribution of domains of monomer types can be used as initial conditions for more accurate calculations using (for example) \hbox{SCFT}.
 We focus on 2D morphologies of ABC star terpolymers, but our SSP method could be extended into three dimensions and to other molecular architectures.
+As an example of this for AB block copolymers, Reddy, Dimitriyev and Grason \cite{Grason2022, Grason2023} constructed a strong segregation theory for bicontinuous phases such as double-gyroid, in which the interconnected structure is composed of ``meso-atoms''.
+To compute the chain conformations and free energy within each meso-atom, they generalised the idea of ``wedges'' used previously by Olmsted and Milner \cite{Olmsted1998}.
+Each wedge comprises an extended volume terminating in two triangular faces, with an internal triangular facet separating the A and B rich domains, such that the A and B blocks stretch away from the internal facet.
+Hence, the wedge is the tessellating base motif structure for an AB copolymer, analogous to our SSPs.

-The rest of this paper is devoted to: establishing the free energy for a single SSP; demonstrating that candidate morphologies can be constructed from an assembly of SSPs; minimizing the free energy of each morphology by moving the nodes on each SSP; and creating phase diagrams for the ABC star terpolymer melt with several choices of parameter values.
+The rest of this paper is devoted to: establishing the free energy for a single SSP; demonstrating that candidate morphologies can be constructed from an assembly of SSPs; minimizing the free energy of each morphology by moving the nodes of each SSP; and creating phase diagrams for the ABC star terpolymer melt with several choices of parameter values.